HOW AN EXPERIENCED DUI DEFENSE ATTORNEY CAN HELP YOU

 The attorneys at Los Angeles DUI Attorney Law Firm understand that being accused of a DUI if a frightening experience.
 Everyone understands that it will have an impact on their life, but most people do not truly understand the extent of the impact a DUI conviction can have on their lives until they contact an attorney.
 At Los Angeles DUI Attorney Law Firm, we have the benefit of tutelage from one of the best.
-Vincent Ross, Esq., has nearly three decades of experience in criminal law, and three decades of experience obtaining impressive results.
+Our attorney has nearly three decades of experience in criminal law, and three decades of experience obtaining impressive results.

 The cost of a DUI in Los Angeles is astronomical, and that is in a purely financial sense.
 The non-financial impact of a DUI conviction in Los Angeles is even more frightening.
 If you have been arrested on suspicion of driving under the influence, and your BAC was over 0.08%, you will receive an automatic license suspension; the suspension can only be fought at a DMV hearing.
 DMV hearings are not designed to assist you in obtaining favorable results.
 Having an attorney from Los Angeles DUI Attorney Law Firm on your side throughout the process has the benefit of providing peace of mind to our clients; if it can be done, our attorneys will do it.
 It cannot be denied that the person looking for representation relating to a DUI charge will have to wade through a vast number of pretenders – people claiming they can help you when they are I, in fact, incapable of handling your case.
 At Los Angeles DUI Attorney Law Firm, we don’t take your case unless we know we can provide some benefit to you, and your case.